 There are two levels of funding within the Voter Education Fund:

-Organization provides a campaign for up to nine months with a variety of approaches to engage voters or potential voters in the community.Apply for campaign level funding
+Organization provides an ongoing campaign with a variety of approaches to engage voters or potential voters in the community.Apply for campaign level funding

 Event Level – Up to $10,000

-Organization provides a series of smaller events to engage voters or potential voters.Apply for event level funding
+Organization provides a series of targeted events to engage voters or potential voters.Apply for event level funding

 For questions or assistance please contact: